ChrisDeFreitas/Electron-FolderView/readme.md

 ```

 ## ToDo
-- allow dlgExecQ to display error and warning messages
 - watch execQue & dlgExecQ for instability/bugs/optimizations
 - expand the ability to execute applications; allow command line switches
 - BulkOps dialog: add rename function to work against a group of files